Fake news websites in the United States: Typosquatting

 Typosquatting, a form of cybersquatting, is based on Internet users mistyping the name of a popular Web site.
 A typosquatter will monitor how many clicks a "typo" domain name receives and use the information to sell advertising for the sites that receive a high volume of "accidental" traffic.
 Many popular fake news websites like ABCnews.com.co attempted to impersonate a legitimate U.S. news publication, relying on readers not actually checking the address they typed or clicked on.
 They exploited common misspellings, slight misphrasings and abuse of top-level domains such as .com.co as opposed to .com.
 Many social media users were duped, believing they were going to an actual news publication's website.

 Obscurity

 Since the authors of these websites are not actual reporters, many fake news sites either pretend to have the identity of a reporter or simply do not include an 'About Us' page.
-These websites almost never have any other publications that reference them or information about themselves on tertiary sources like Wikipedia.
 When these sites are publicized by actual organizations, they receive a bit of legitimacy along with more viewers.